Making strides with The Journey Programme

 “At Lakeside, our philosophy is that learning is best achieved when structured around an experience.
 By offering young people the opportunity to actively experiment with ideas and behaviours enables them to explore the impact of their decisions in an emotive setting.
 Anchoring their learning to a memory or emotion in this way makes it a much more powerful and lasting learning experience.”

 The desired result of this supported experiential learning is that the students will become more resilient.
-By demonstrating how much they can achieve with the right support, the aim is that they’ll re-engage with school and education, which will help them to achieve their potential.
+By demonstrating how much they can achieve with the right support, the aim is that they’ll re-engage with school and education and, in the longer term, have better work prospects.

 While the overall results of the programme are still being collated, early indications and anecdotal evidence are very positive.
 Despite facing some inclement weather, the students coped incredibly well with the expedition, something that they would not have thought possible before the programme began.